mxmlnkn/rapidgzip/results/benchmarks/benchmarkIOWrite.md

     to reach the maximum speed.
  4. Similarly to /dev/shm, using more threads for pwrite does NOT speed things up!
     And while the mean stays somewhat stable, the minimum tends lower for more threads, probably because of stragglers.
- 5. Similarly to /dev/shm, ftruncate + mmap DOES profit from more threads, reaching somehwat of a maximum at 8 threads, but it is still SLOWER than a simple single-core ftruncate + write.
+ 5. Similarly to /dev/shm, ftruncate + mmap DOES profit from more threads, reaching somewhat of a maximum at 8 threads, but it is still SLOWER than a simple single-core ftruncate + write.
 Note that mmap already is preceded by ftruncate.
  6. Similarly to /dev/shm, Writing to 8 files from 8 threads more than doubles the write speed to ~7.7 GB/s!
- 7. Similary to /dev/shm, fwrite and write are equally fast except for 1 KiB chunks, for which write is SLOWER than fwrite maybe because fwrite is buffered?
+ 7. Similarly to /dev/shm, fwrite and write are equally fast except for 1 KiB chunks, for which write is SLOWER than fwrite maybe because fwrite is buffered?
  8. O_DIRECT slows preallocated pwrite done a lot on my SSD.
- 9. Similary to /dev/shm, fwrite and write are equally fast except for 1 KiB chunks, for which write is SLOWER than fwrite maybe because fwrite is buffered?
+ 9. Similarly to /dev/shm, fwrite and write are equally fast except for 1 KiB chunks, for which write is SLOWER than fwrite maybe because fwrite is buffered?
 10. Allocation is 100x faster than /dev/shm !?
 But only sometimes.
-Mabye ext4 has a buffer of reusable sectors?
+Maybe ext4 has a buffer of reusable sectors?

 # Test on HomePC with BTRFS striped into two files residing on /dev/shm